philiplane5000/liri-node-app/README.md

 ##### (a) `get-tweets`

-   * LIRI will will prompt you to enter a twitter screen name and then display the last 20 tweets as well as when they were created in your terminal/bash window.
+   * LIRI will prompt you to enter a twitter screen name.

+     * LIRI will display the previous 20 tweets from that account as well as the timestamp for each.

 ##### (b) `spotify-this-song`

-   * LIRI will then prompt you to enter a song name.
+   * LIRI will prompt you to enter a song name.

    * LIRI will then display the following information about the song in your terminal/bash window